Travel guide guru Rick Steves just gave a $4 million apartment complex to homeless women and kids who need housing.

 Recently, Steves took his personal affordable housing project one step further: he gave his 24-unit apartment complex to the YWCA.
 The group will now be able to plan for the future, knowing that the facility is theirs to keep.

-(WATCH the video below, from K5 News)
+(WATCH the inspiring video at K5 News)

 SHARE This Selfless Celebrity Story With Friends! – Or,